Shortening is a type of fat used in cooking and baking.

 Unlike butter or margarine, which contain approximately 80% fat, shortening is 100% fat.

-Every tablespoon (13 grams) of shortening contains:
+For example, a tablespoon (13 grams) of shortening may contain:

 - Calories: 113